 Task type "Send an email" То The recipient's email address.
 It is possible to specify more addresses separated by a comma.
 It is also possible to use placeholders.
 For more information, see Placeholders (p.
-170). Сс Cc stands for 'carbon copy'.
+173).
+Cc Cc stands for 'carbon copy'.
 A copy of the email will be delivered to these addresses.
 It is possible to specify more addresses separated by a comma.
 It is also possible to use placeholders.
 For more information, see Placeholders (p.
-170). Всс Bcc: stands for 'Blind carbon copy'.
+173).
+Bcc Bcc: stands for 'Blind carbon copy'.
 It is similar as Cc, but the others recipients aren't aware, that these recipients received a copy of the email.
 Reply-to (Sender) Email address of sender.
 It must be a valid address according to the SMTP server.
 It is also possible to use placeholders.
 For more information, see Placeholders (p.
-170).
+173).
 Subject An email subject.
 It is also possible to use placeholders.
 For more information, see Placeholders (p.
-170).
+173).
 HTML A body of the email in HTML.
 The email is created as multipart, so the HTML body should have a precedence.
 A plain text body is only for email clients which do not display HTML.
 It is also possible to use placeholders.
 For more information, see Placeholders (p.
-170).
+173).
 Text A body of the email in plain text.
 The email is created as multipart, so the HTML body should have a precedence.
 A plain text body is only for email clients which do not display HTML.
 It is also possible to use placeholders.
 For more information, see Placeholders (p.
-170).
-Log file as attachmen execution.
+173).
+Log file as attachmen If this switch is checked, the email will have an attachment with a packed log file of the related graph execution.